Selecting the Right RFID Labels and Tags

 Factors to Consider when Selecting RFID Labels and Tags

 There are certain factors that will have an effect on what type of labels and tags you should use.
-The different types of tags one would use is determined by what item that is to be track tracked and the material of the tag will be determined by the environment that the tag will be used in.
+The different types of tags one would use is determined by what item is being tracked and the material of the tag.
+Additionally, the environment where the tag is being used will determine the type of label or tag selected.
 A few factors that affect RFID read performance include:

 - Inlay size – a larger RFID inlay gives your longer read ranges.